MontiCore/monticore/docs/BestPractices.md

      context conditions.
   2. Think of allowing more general expressions?
-  3. If especially the syntax of `if . then . else .` shall be reused, why not defining this in a new nonterminal.
+  3. If especially the syntax of `if . then . else .` shall be reused, why not defining this in a new nonterminal and ignoring that the same syntactic constructs were already available in another production.
 * Defined by: CKi, BR.